ControlSystemStudio/cs-studio/README.md

 ### Download

-There are comminity and site specific products available from download:
+There are community and site specific products available from download:

 * [Download page](http://controlsystemstudio.org/download.html)